Academic skills I: Academic Writing

 Targeted Learning Outcome

-The production of scholarly work is a process involving reflection, reconsideration, and revision.
-Accordingly, in this session, students consider how to edit their work, by soliciting the evaluations of trusted colleagues, responding to their own nagging doubts, asking tough questions of their work, and ultimately knowing when to stop.
+Producing the written components of a thesis takes time and patience.
+Accordingly, in this session, students consider how to edit their written work, by soliciting others’ perspectives, asking tough questions of themselves, and knowing when to stop.

 Preparation